gamma-opt/pyDecisionProgramming/docs/contingent-portfolio-programming.rst

 In pyDecisionProgramming problems specific constraints are defined as strings.
 The syntax is closer to Julia than Python.
-First, it is convenient to define the variables we will need in :python:`pdp.julia`.
+First, it is convenient to define the variables we will need in :python:`dp.julia`.
 These will be available when defining the constraints.

 We recommend reading section 4.2. in [#Salo]_ for